 Looking for an outdoor playground near you?
-We count down the best outdoor playgrounds in Singapore (all FREE) from East Coast Park playground to Bukit Batok playground for all the best slides, swings and climbing frames!
+We count down the best outdoor playgrounds in Singapore (all with free entry!) from playgrounds with the best slides to playgrounds with swings and more!

-We love a free outdoor playground, all the better if that outdoor playground is near you!
+We love a free outdoor playground, and there are plenty of outdoor playgrounds in Singapore to explore for kids of all ages!
 Wondering where to take your next weekend adventure with the kids in tow or planning what to do over the holidays?
-We’re lucky to live on an island filled with fab parks not to mention tons of indoor playgrounds perfect for when the weather gets too hot (or rainy).
-Is there anything better than watching your kids soar to new heights on a swing or beam with pride after climbing to the top of a pyramid on an outdoor playground?
-And then there are the myriad benefits of outdoor play, from risk-taking to socialisation to the mood-boosting effect of sunshine.
+We’re lucky to live on an island filled with fabulous parks, not to mention tons of indoor playgrounds perfect for when the weather gets too hot (or rainy).
+But sometimes your kids just want to use the swings, play in the sandpit or climb to the top of a climbing frame pyramid on an outdoor playground.
+There are myriad benefits of outdoor play, from risk-taking to socialisation to the mood-boosting effect of sunshine.
 So here’s our roundup of the best outdoor playgrounds in Singapore so that you can find out where to find all the best swings, slides and climbing structures in town – all for free.

 P.S Always check NParks website before heading out for the latest outdoor playground Singapore news in case of closures!